VishalThakur17/VishalThakur17/README.md

 ### Hi there 👋 Thank you for stopping by my GitHub profile.
 I am a passionate software engineer who has been programming since high school.
 One this page you will find some of the projects I have worked on during my free time.
-You will find all sorts of different projects such as machine learning, react front end and augmented reality.
+You will find all sorts of different projects on machine learning, react front end and augmented reality.

 ### 🧰 Languages and Tools